A Beginner’s Guide to Budgeting Success

 If not, don’t worry.
 Just be diligent in recording all of your expenses for the next 90 days to give you a rough estimate of your spending habits.

 Next, separate your expenses by category and calculate a monthly average for each.
 Add them up and compare the total to your average monthly income.
-Do you have a lot of breathing room or are you just scraping by?
+Do you have a lot of breathing room, or are you just scraping by?

 Start Small

-One of the biggest pitfalls in working with a budget is being overwhelmed with all of the information.
+One of the biggest pitfalls in working with a budget is being overwhelmed with all the information.

 Budgeting is about making your money work for you, so you want this to be an enjoyable process (or at least not a highly stressful one!).
-Therefore, it is important to start by focusing on just a couple of key “problem” areas and fine-tuning your results from there.
+Therefore, it is essential to start by focusing on just a couple of key “problem” areas and fine-tuning your results from there.

 Review your monthly expenses and see if any areas seem out of sync with the others.